anna-pacinkova/intomics_package/README.md

 <img src="vignettes/figures/convergence_RMS.svg" width="400" height="400">
 </p>

-The parameter "edge_freq_thres" determines the quantile of all edge weights used to filter only reliable edges.
+The parameter "edge_freq_thres" determines the quantile of all edge weights used to filter only reliable edges (default = NULL, all edges will be considered as present).
+We recommend to use some edge weights filtering, such as 0.75 quantile of all edge weights in the resulting networks using "edge_freq_thres = 0.75".
 The parameter "gene_ID" determines the IDs used in the final network.
 There are two options: "gene_symbol" (default) or "entrezID".
+If you have changed the default value of the "TFBS_belief" argument in the ```OMICS_module``` function, you have to use the same argument in ```trace_plots``` function.
 ```ruby
 res_weighted <- trace_plots(mcmc_res = BN_module_res, figures_dir = "figures/MSI/", burn_in = 100000, thin = 500, gene_annot = gene_annot, PK = PK, OMICS_module_res = OMICS_module_res, gene_ID = "gene_symbol", edge_freq_thres = 0.75)
 ```